rawdlite/docker-rompr/README.md

 docker-rompr
 =================

-Out-of-the-box rompr image (rompr + MySQL)
+Out-of-the-box Rompr image (rompr + MySQL)

 Credit
 ------

-This work is based on a fork of tutumcloud/lamp
+This work is based on Rompr by fatg3rman and a fork of tutumcloud/lamp

 Usage
 -----